 Available in all states except Alaska, American Home Shield (AHS) is best known for its customizable plans.
 In addition to offering an appliances plan, a systems plan, and a combo plan, customers also have the option to build their own plan based only on the coverage they need.
 The appliances plan covers 10 appliances, including refrigerators, washers, dryers, ovens, and cooktops.
 The systems plan covers 11 major home systems, including plumbing, HVAC, and electrical.
 The combo plan covers the 10 appliances and 11 home systems, while a build-your-own plan covers 10 appliances and systems of your choice.

 Like most home warranty companies, there are optional add-ons available.
 AHS offers add-on coverage for pools, spas, well pumps, septic pumps, and more.
 However, AHS does not offer roof leak coverage.
-For specialty coverage, AHS offers an Electronics Plan, which serves as an extended warranty for the repair or replacement of electronics such as televisions, computers, smart home products, gaming systems, and home theaters.
+For specialty coverage, AHS offers an Electronics Plan, which serves as an extended policy for the repair or replacement of electronics such as televisions, computers, smart home products, gaming systems, and home theaters.
 Electronics coverage is rare for home warranty companies, so homeowners with many “smart home” products may benefit from a policy with AHS.

 AHS covers damages due to normal wear and tear on appliances, but does also list some exclusions.
 These include routine maintenance, cosmetic defects, chimneys and exhaust lines, damages due to mold or mildew, and when a malfunction is due to missing components.
 AHS will also not cover repairs for appliances that are already covered under a manufacturer, distributor, builder, or an extended warranty.